Republicans emphasize law and order as Trump wades into Wisconsin protests | Politics

 Republicans emphasize law and order as Trump wades into Wisconsin protests

-Republicans opened the third night of their convention on Wednesday with a strong law-and-order message, casting U.S. President Donald Trump as a supporter of law enforcement amid protests over the police shooting of a Black man in Wisconsin.
-Speakers reinforced the grim warnings of the previous two convention nights of a return to lawlessness if Trump is denied a second term.
+Republicans accused Democrats of encouraging civil unrest and street violence and praised U.S. President Donald Trump on Wednesday as a strong supporter of law enforcement amid protests over the police shooting of a Black man in Wisconsin.
+On the third night of their convention to nominate Trump for a second four-year term, Republican speakers repeatedly cast the Nov.
+3 election against Democratic challenger Joe Biden as a choice of law and order versus lawlessness.

 Democrats have characterized Trump's law-and-order focus as a diversion from what they say is the president's mishandling of the coronavirus pandemic, which has killed more than 178,000 Americans and cost the jobs of tens of millions of people.
 Biden said he spoke with Blake's family and, like the family, called for an end to the violence.
 But, unlike Trump who has yet to comment on the police shooting, Biden called for justice and defended the right to protest.